alrekr/AcmeCorporation/readme.md

 The `acme.http` file shows how you can generate some serial numbers for testing purposes.
 It also shows how the database can be filled using `Bogus` for data generation.

-To use the `acme.http` file in Visual Studio, just start the application and then hit "Send Request" for the request you want to execute.
+To use the `acme.http` file in Visual Studio, just start the application and then hit "Send request" for the request you want to execute.